davisonio/davison.io/_pages/projects/index.md

 - [Smoothie Stacks](/smoothiestacks/) - Showcasing the best colourful smoothie stacks & layered smoothies
 - [Cranleys](/cranleys/) - The website of Cranleys Chartered Accountants - Create Value, Achieve Success
 - [Space2park](/space2park/) - The website of Space2park - Providing both on and off peak parking solutions to both residents and businesses
+- [AccountantsTeam](/accountantsteam/) - The website of AccountantsTeam - Complete Accounting & Bookkeeping Solutions at low monthly costs